Moving to Middletown: 11 Reasons Middletown Is a Good Place to Live

 - Hovnanian Enterprises Inc.

 - Monmouth Medical Center Outpatient Infusion Center

 More information about finding a job in Middletown:

 Things To Do in Middletown

 With its status as a picturesque seaside town, many of the activities in Middletown are centered around the water.
 Middletown is just a short drive to the Jersey Shore, with some of the most famous beaches in the Mid-Atlantic region.
-Located just minutes from Downtown Middletown is Sandy Hook, Sea Bright, and many small beaches surrounding the area.
+Located just minutes from Downtown Middletown is Sandy Hook, the borough of Sea Bright, and many small beaches surrounding the area.
 For stunning views, climb to the top of Sandy Hook Lighthouse.
-Besides the area's spectacular beaches, Middletown's best parks are a sight not to miss, including Deep Cut Gardens and Huber Woods Park.
+Besides the area's spectacular beaches, Middletown's best parks are varied and well-equipped, including Deep Cut Gardens and Huber Woods Park.
 For those who prefer staying active, Middletown is also home to the Navesink Country Club, which has award-winning golf, ice skating, and table tennis.

 As a town with a rich, pre-Colonial history, it's no surprise that Middletown has strong roots in history, culture, and art.
 In fact, some of the area's biggest attractions center around nurturing this identity.
 The Monmouth Museum has numerous collections, from local history to traveling exhibits from the Smithsonian Museum.
 Middletown also boasts a number of Monmouth County's historic homes, and there are plenty of historic monuments visitors can explore, including the Taylor Butler House and Marlpit Hall, where visitors can get a glimpse of the area's early history.
 The PNC Arts Center is just 15 minutes away and hosts many live shows and concerts during the summer months.